 Teaching With Current Events

-Presenter(s): Andre Audette, Graduate Associate of the Kaneb Center
+Presentor(s): Clair Mesick, Graduate Associate and Catherine Sims-Kuiper, Postdoctoral Associate of the Kaneb Center

 Student’s often want to see the “real-world” applications of classroom material.
 One method of getting students thinking about these practical applications is through the use of current events in the classroom.
 In this workshop, we’ll discuss the benefits and challenges of using current events in one’s teaching, as well as strategies for effectively incorporating them into lesson plans.
 Participants will also have time to develop their own lesson using a current event, so bring a laptop, newspaper, or idea for how to connect your discipline to the world outside your classroom.

 After successfully completing this workshop you will be able to:

 |What to Bring:||A device that can be connected to the internet, a newspaper, or an idea for a current event.|

 Value Rubrics – AAC&U (PDF, 110K)